wighawag/jolly-roger/README.md

 pnpm start
 ```

-This will run each processes in their own terminal window/tap.
-Note that you might need confiugration based on your system.
+This will run each processes in their own terminal window/tab.
+Note that you might need configuration based on your system.

 On linux it uses `xterm` by default (so you need that installed).